muhdmirzamz/hls-stream/README.md

 # HLS Stream

-A sample project to stream RTSP to React frontend via ExpressJS.
+A sample project to convert RTSP to HLS and stream it to React frontend via ExpressJS.

 ### INSTALL